 - Any remaining deliberations will be completed in the following week.

 - Groups have the right to appeal to the ABC executive board regarding the ABC’s decision.
 If three-fourths (3/4) of the executive board vote to grant their appeal, they will come in for a hearing in front of the entire ABC board, where the board will vote again on the group’s application.

-- A new group shall receive all privileges associated with ABC recognition and its category effective immediately after SDA approval.
+- A new group shall receive all privileges associated with ABC recognition and its category effective immediately after approval from the Student Engagement Office.

-- If at any point in the recognition process a group fails to qualify or achieve the necessary votes, the Recognition Committee Chair should provide said group with reasons for why the group was not recognized.
+- If at any point in the recognition process a group fails to qualify or achieve the necessary votes, the New Group Recognition Chair should provide said group with reasons for why the group was not recognized.

 - A group wishing to appeal a decision should provide the ABC Executive Board with reasons for reconsideration.
 The appeal will only be considered if at least one member of the ABC Executive Board determines the group has provided new information relevant to the review of the application, at which point the request will be reviewed again by the full board.